Contributing guidelines

 Adding an external C or C++ library to a project

-Use git submodules instead of copying and pasting the code somewhere: git submodule add https://github.com/user/name.git submodules/name
+Use git submodules instead of copying and pasting the code somewhere: git submodule add https://github.com/user/name.git submodules/name and add it to the needed CMakeLists.

 An idea, a question, a suggestion or a problem?